alyssadata/origin_recognition/06_terms_and_markers.md

 The work does not become generic because it can be repeated.

 The work does not become institutional property because it is useful.

+A derivative is not Alyssa Solen’s personal work.

+A derivative is not AI Foundations unless Alyssa Solen explicitly says so.

+A derivative is not Origin | Continuum.

 ## Failure-Mode Markers